 5. “If I should die, think only this of me”

 The Soldier represents a highly idealised and sentimental view of going to war that many doubt would have been written later in the war; it was written in 1914, when the true scale of the carnage of the First World War had yet to unfold.
 Certainly, its tone is very different indeed from the poems that would emerge from the trenches later in the war from the pens of Wilfred Owen and Siegfried Sassoon, among others.
-Ironically, Brooke himself died a year later not in the trenches, but in the Aegean, having contracted blood poisoning through a small wound.
+Ironically, Brooke himself died a year later, not in the trenches, but in the Aegean after contracting blood poisoning through a small wound.